Relative density: Relative density in soil mechanics

 in which $e_\mathrm{max}, e_\mathrm{min}$, and $e$ are the maximum, minimum and actual void ratios.

 Limitations

-Specific gravity (SG) is a useful concept but has several limitations.
+Relative density is a useful concept but has several limitations.
 One major issue is its sensitivity to temperature since the density of both the substance being measured and the reference changes with temperature, affecting accuracy.
 It also assumes materials are incompressible, which isn't true for gasses or some liquids under varying pressures.
-It doesn't provide detailed information about a material’s composition or properties beyond density.
+It doesn't provide detailed information about a material's composition or properties beyond density.
 Errors can also occur due to impurities, incomplete mixing, or air bubbles in liquids, which can skew results.